FACTBOX-Ten Republicans back Trump impeachment after storming of U.S. Capitol | Politics

-After the Republican party spent years defending President Donald Trump's behavior, 10 Republican lawmakers decided to vote to impeach him Wednesday on charges that he incited his supporters to carry out the deadly Jan.
+After the Republican party spent years defending President Donald Trump's behavior, 10 Republican lawmakers voted to impeach him Wednesday on charges that he incited his supporters to carry out the deadly Jan.
 6 attack on Congress.

-Below are the Republicans who voted for impeachment in the House of Representatives: LIZ CHENEY
+Below are the 10 Republicans who voted for impeachment along with 222 Democrats in the House of Representatives: LIZ CHENEY

 Gonzalez is an Ohio Republican.
 "When I consider the full scope of events leading up to January 6th including the President's lack of response as the United States Capitol was under attack, I am compelled to support impeachment," he wrote on Twitter.
 PETER MEIJER